X Factor (Danish TV series) season 11

 X Factor is a Danish television music competition to find new singing talent.
-Sofie Linde Lauridsen returned to host the show for the 3rd time.
+Sofie Linde Ingversen returned to host the show for the 3rd time.
 Thomas Blachman and Remee returned for their respective tenth and eight series as judges and were joined by a new judge Sanne Salomonsen who replaced Mette Lindberg.
 This season mark the end of X Factor Denmark on DR, followed an announcement made by DR on August 16.

 On December 21, 2017, TV2 announced the show would be continued the 12th series would be broadcast by them.
 Place on Earth won the competition and became the 3rd group to win the competition and Thomas Blachman became the winning mentor for the second time.

 Judges and hosts

 Sofie Linde Lauridsen returned as the host for the 3rd time and Thomas Blachman and Remee also returned, joined by a new Judge Sanne Salomonsen who replaced Mette Lindberg.
 On February 17 Sofie Linde became a mother after she gave birth to her first child, a daughter, named Trine.
 Therefore, she cannot be ready for the live shows on February 23 she will be temporarily replaced by her husband Joakim Linde Ingversen until shes ready to return again within the next 7 weeks of live shows.